 About 1740 he joined his brother Esek Hopkins in commercial ventures and established his permanent residence at Providence in 1742.
 The two brothers established a mercantile-shipping firm and were actively involved in building and fitting out vessels.
 Stephen served in the General Assembly from 1744 to 1751, was assistant justice of the Rhode Island Superior Court from 1747 to 1749, and became Chief Justice in 1751.

 Hopkins was largely responsible for transforming Providence from a small village with muddy streets to a thriving commercial center.
-He was also instrumental in establishing Rhode Island’s present day boundaries.
-Besides his political and civic interest, Hopkins had interested in education and science.
+He was also instrumental in establishing Rhode Island’s present-day boundaries.
+Besides his political and civic interest, Hopkins had interest in education and science.
 About 1754 he was influential in establishing a public subscription library, and he was the first chancellor of Rhode Island College, which was to become Brown University.
 He helped found the Providence Gazette and Country Journal in 1762, held membership in the American Philosophical Society of Newport, and was involved in erecting a telescope in Providence for observing the transit of Venus, which occurred in June 1769.

 Stephen Hopkins won the governorship of Rhode Island in 1755, and was governor several times through 1766, competing with Samuel Ward for the annual election for the governorship.
 Hopkins attended the Albany Congress of 1754 where he first met Benjamin Franklin, who promoted the Albany Plan for uniting the colonies.
 The plan failed, but Stephen and Benjamin became friends and were to become the two most elderly signers of the Declaration of Independence in 1776.